To be a successful writer you need to be able to proofread and edit your own work.

 2. Check over your manuscript at different times of the day

 Some of us work better at night, others work best in the early hours of the day.
-Find out which part of the day suits you best when your editing.
+Find out which part of the day suits you best when you're editing.

 3. Read your writing out loud